simpleiot/simpleiot/docs/adr/7-jetstream-store.md

 ## Problem

-SQLite has worked well as a SIOT store but the current store has a few problems:
+SQLite has worked well as a SIOT store.
+There are a few things we would like to
+improve:

 - history is not synchronized
   - if a devices or server is offline, only the latest state is transferred when connected
 - we have to re-compute hashes all the way to the root node anytime something changes
-  - this does not scale to larger systems
+  - this may not scale to larger systems
-  - is difficult to get right if things are changing while we re-compute hashes
+  - is difficult to get right if things are changing while we re-compute hashes -- it requires some type of coordination of locking between two systems, which we currently don't have.
-  - a more robust solution would probably require more locks making it scale even worse

 ## Context/Discussion